adnotam/cordova-plugin-spotify/README.md

 It will be fixed when this methods will be in Spotify SDK

 # Using the plugin
-> **You must have premium account from Deezer servise for playing music** :exclamation:
+> **You must have premium account from Spotify service for playing music** :exclamation:

 After device is ready you must defined the main variable:
 ```javascript